hariqq/zen-task-DAY-10/README.md

 5)Create an element that helps you to open the https://google.com in separate new tab.

-6)In the form, add two radio buttons with grouping them for employee type(Salaried and own business) Design form shown in the link (http://evc-cit.info/cit040/formguide/card_0.png) Use the table tag to design given image Click here.
+6)In the form, add two radio buttons with grouping them for employee type(Salaried and own business)

+7)Design form shown in the link (http://evc-cit.info/cit040/formguide/card_0.png)

+8)Use the table tag to design given image Click here.

-Write HTML input tags snippet to show default values for all Form elements.
+9)Write HTML input tags snippet to show default values for all Form elements.

-In your, HTML page add the below line and Highlight it without using any CSS.
+10)In your, HTML page add the below line and Highlight it without using any CSS.

 "HTML & CSS is awesome"

-Create an HTML page, which should contain all types of input elements.
+11)Create an HTML page, which should contain all types of input elements.